Zillow Instant Offers: Why It Shut Down for Good

 One drawback to Zillow Instant Offers was the limited verified customer reviews available on third-party websites.
 Available reviews typically focused on Zillow’s agents, website, or app, not Zillow Offers.

-This made it challenging to understand past customer’s experiences with Zillow Offers.
-We were able to find a handful of examples of customers’ experiences on sites like Reddit.
+This made it challenging to understand past customers' experiences with Zillow Offers.
+However, we were able to find a handful of examples on sites like Reddit.

-Of reviews available, common complaints about Zillow Offers included:
+Of the reviews available, common complaints about Zillow Offers included:

-- If you don’t accept the offer, you’ll likely be contacted by a Zillow agent about listing traditionally.
+• If you don’t accept the offer, a Zillow agent will likely contact you about listing traditionally.

 For example, one Reddit user reported the initial Zillow Offer was $450K with net proceeds of $395K, which seemed like a fair offer.[7]
 But, after the home inspection, the final offer was $420K with net proceeds of about $372K.
 They did not move forward with the program or with the Zillow agent that followed up about listing traditionally.